cjburkey01/find-old-lines/README.md

-# Print lines in order from oldest to newest.
+# List lines of course code from Git in order from oldest to newest.

 Usage: `sh find-oldest-line.sh > OLDEST_LINES.txt`